suhock/php-dependency-injection/README.md

 #### Custom Lifetime Strategies

-Extend `LifetimeStrategy` and optionally extend `Container` with convenience methods for your new lifetime strategy. `get()` receives a `ResolutionContext` alongside the instance factory; a strategy that persists instances caches them in one of the context's `InstanceStore`s, keyed by the strategy itself.
+Extend `LifetimeStrategy` and optionally extend `Container` with convenience methods for your new lifetime strategy. `get()` receives the `ResolutionContext` of the resolution root (the root container or a scope) alongside the instance factory.
+A strategy that persists instances picks the context whose lifetime matches — the given context, or `rootContext()` for container-wide caching — then caches in that context's `InstanceStore`, keyed by the strategy itself, and invokes the factory with that same context so the instance's dependencies come from the root its lifetime is bound to.
+See `SingletonStrategy` and `ScopedStrategy` for the two built-in examples of this pattern.

 #### Custom Instance Providers